 Low-Quality Image Mode

 Open the Settings app on your iPhone to set up the Low-Quality Image Mode.
-Go to Messages and scroll down till you reach the bottom.
-The last option on this screen is Low-Quality Image Mode – please activate it.
+Go to Messages and scroll down till you reach the bottom and activate Low-Quality Image Mode.

 This image mode only applies to images that you send to others, but not for received images.
 In addition it seems that this function is deactivated for Live Photos.
 We – at least – could not notice any differences in the quality.

-Once the image mode for low quality is activated, the images that you are sending via iMessage have a size of around 100 Kilobyte instead of up to 5 Megabyte.
+Once the image mode for low quality is activated, the images that you send via iMessage have a size of around 100 KB instead of up to 5 MB.
 The exact file size depends on the original image quality and size.

 The small image size comes from the iOS adjustment. iOS decreases the resolution and quality automatically, so that it always keeps a size around 100 Kilobyte.

-By the way, this setting has no consequences on the representation of your photos in the Photos app.
-Your iPhone will keep the originals with their quality and resolution.
+By the way, this setting has no consequences for your photos in the Photos app.
+Your iPhone will keep the originals with their original quality and resolution.